 (vii) Bonus Bank.
 The EVA Plan includes a "bonus bank" feature.
 Awards for EVA results in excess of target are uncapped and "negative awards" for results less than target are possible.
-To address COVID-related volatility and the corresponding impact to the EVA Plan, a one-time change was made with respect to Fiscal 2022 EVA Plan payouts for participants in the EVA Plan as of January 30, 2021, as follows: Any negative Bonus Bank as of the end of Fiscal 2020 was forgiven, and any positive Bonus Bank as of the end of Fiscal 2020 was not subject to reduction and was paid out when Fiscal 2022 bonuses were paid.
-The bonus payout at the end of the Fiscal 2022 plan year is payable as follows: (i) each participant shall be paid the participant's earned bonus (the "Declared Bonus"), up to two times the participant's target bonus for the Plan Year; (ii) a participant's Declared Bonus in excess of two times the Bonus Bank is zero; and (iii) if the Declared Bonus exceeds the sum of (i) and (ii), up to three times the target bonus plus one third of the Declared Bonus in excess of three times the target bonus shall be paid out.
+To address COVID-related volatility and the corresponding impact to the EVA Plan, a one-time change was made with respect to Fiscal 2022 EVA Plan payouts for participants in the EVA Plan as of January 30, 2021, as follows: Any negative Bonus Bank as of the end of Fiscal 2020 was not subject to reduction and was paid out when Fiscal 2022 bonuses were paid.
+The bonus payout at the end of the Fiscal 2022 plan year is payable as follows: (i) each participant shall be paid the participant's earned bonus (the "Declared Bonus"), up to two times the participant's target bonus for the Plan Year; (ii) a participant's Declared Bonus in excess of two times the participant's target bonus for the Plan Year will be applied to a participant's negative Bonus Bank, if any, until the Bonus Bank is zero; and (iii) if the Declared Bonus exceeds the sum of (i) and (ii), up to three times the target bonus plus one third of the Declared Bonus in excess of three times the target bonus shall be paid out.
 Any of the Declared Bonus remaining after the application of the previous sentence is retained as a separate account balance (the